cirosantilli/db/sqlite.md

 This type of database is called an <https://en.wikipedia.org/wiki/Embedded_database>

-One of the most deployed softwares in the world.
+One of the most deployed software in the world.

 If you ever think something like: "hey, I'd like to store this hash map persistently to disk", then you should try this.